Greatest Day (Take That song)

 "Greatest Day" is a song by English pop group Take That.
 It was released through Polydor Records on 24 November 2008 as the lead single from their fifth studio album, The Circus (2008).
 The song was written by the band and produced by John Shanks.

 The song reached number one on the UK Singles Chart, becoming the band's eleventh UK number-one single.
-It has since been certified Platinum in the United Kingdom selling over 600,000 copies.
+It has since been certified double Platinum in the United Kingdom selling over 1.2 million copies.

 Background

 "Greatest Day" was written by Take That and produced by John Shanks.
 The song was written and recorded at Sarm West Studios in Notting Hill and was mixed in Los Angeles at the Jim Henson Studios.
 Gary Barlow revealed on an episode of The Xtra Factor in 2011 that it took them 3–4 hours to write it.
 The song moves in 104 BPM and has a key signature of D flat major.